lsatdown/best-i/README.md

 ## Improvements

 One thing I would suggest is the addition of animations after the page is loaded; letting the intro text slide in on the left, and the top of the header and main content areas slide in, subtly, and vertically.
 I think it would add a gentle touch to the good design that it is already.
 Another suggestion would be to make a fading in animation of the introduction copy.

+An improvement that could be useful is checking colour contrasts in the browser.
+It's possible the mixture of greys could lead to a clash in contrast, possibly making it harder for some users to see.
+Checking for contrast in various colour spectrums to make sure colourblind users can still use the design can be beneficial.